observatorycontrolsystem/science-archive/DEVELOPMENT_K8s.md

 Github user that's used to generate these tokens also **needs** to be added to this repo with the `Write` role.
+### Rulesets

+Whenever a Release is created, a workflow will create a PR with the built images as a Kustomize Component and attempt to merge it into the `main` branch.

+If this branch has any branch protection rules, then the user used to generate the `GH_TOKEN_OCTOPILOT` token should be added to the bypass list.